 Previously, Dr Klepp has served as chair of the Norwegian National Council on Nutrition and Physical Activity, and he is former president of the International Society of Behavioural Nutrition and Physical Activity.

-In the global sphere, Prof Kumanyika is co-chair of the Policy and Prevention Section of the World Obesity Federation and a nutrition advisor to the World Health Organization.
+In the global sphere, Prof Kumanyika is a nutrition advisor to the World Health Organization and a member of the Lancet Commission on Obesity.
 She served on the World Cancer Research Fund Expert Panels on Diet, Nutrition, and Cancer Prevention (2002–07) and Policy and Action for Cancer Prevention (2007–09).

 Feisul Mustapha is a consultant public health physician best known for his leadership in the prevention and control of non-communicable diseases (NCDs) in Malaysia.
 His special areas of interest include diabetes, cardiovascular diseases, cancers and obesity.
 At the Ministry of Health Malaysia, he is the Deputy Director (NCDs) at the Disease Control Division, and his main roles include policy and program development, and strategic implementation of interventions for the prevention and control of NCDs.
 In addition, Dr Feisul has a special interest in leveraging technology for catalysing behavioural modification to reduce exposure to NCD risk factors.